google/styleguide/pyguide.md

 <a id="global-variables-definition"></a>
 #### 2.5.1 Definition

-Module level values or class attributes that can get mutated during program execution.
+Module-level values or class attributes that can get mutated during program execution.

 <a id="s2.5.2-pros"></a>